taosdata/TDengine/docs/en/05-programming/01-connect/07-r-lang.md

 ---
 toc_max_heading_level: 4
 sidebar_label: R
-title: TDengine R Language Connector
+title: Connect with R Language
-description: This document describes how to connect to TDengine Cloud using the R connector.
+description: This document describes how to connect to TDengine Cloud using the R client library.
 ---

 ## Configuration